Saudis to set strategy for era of cheap oil as red ink flows

 Subsidy cuts would start with rises in the cost of natural gas feedstock and power for industry; politically difficult hikes in domestic petrol prices would come later and be spread over years, said a source familiar with official thinking.

-The government is also considering privatizations and new taxes.
+The government is also considering privatisations and new taxes.
 The cabinet has approved a tax on undeveloped urban land that could be introduced as soon as the end of next year.

 Saudi Arabia and five other Gulf Arab states have stepped up talks on imposing a value-added tax across the region; a United Arab Emirates official said governments were aiming to introduce it in three years.